 Now Establish your metrics

-… and there are a lot to choose from.
+… and there is a lot to choose from.
 Which metrics you want to track depends on your goals of course, but here are some ideas:

 - Impressions- the number of times a post is displayed on a user’s screen

-- Reach- number of unique users who actually saw your post
+- Reach- a number of unique users who actually saw your post

 - Clicks- counts how many clicked on a link to your website or other content.

-- Hashtag performance- answers what hashtags were most associated with your brand or created engagement
+- Hashtag performance- answers what hashtags were most associated with your brand or creating engagement

 - Profile visits- people who clicked on your profile section to check you out